 - Storage: Keep undecorated assembled cups covered in the fridge for up to 3 days.
 A large airtight container or a lined baking sheet sealed with plastic wrap works great.

 - Decorations: To prevent sogginess, store cookie tombstones and ghosts separately and add them just before serving.
-Same goes for gummy worms—best added fresh so they stay chewy.
-Also, plan to sprinkle Oreo crumbs and construct the little graveyard just before guests arrive to keep that cookie “dirt” crisp.
+Same goes for gummy worms, they are best added fresh so they stay chewy.
+Also, plan to sprinkle Oreo crumbs and construct the little graveyard just before guests arrive to keep the cookie “dirt” crisp.

 - Make Ahead: You can make these ahead of time, just leave off all of the decorations and Oreo crumbs until right before serving.
 You can pipe out your ghosts 24 hours ahead of time by using this stabilized whipped cream recipe.